ChrisBrooksbank/Xmas2019Learning/PresentAsyncAPI.md

 Concurrency is a condition that exists when at least two threads are making progress.

-Parralelism means that at least two threads are excuting simulataneously.
+Parallelism means that at least two threads are excuting simulataneously.
 Achieved on API if webserver has a multi core processor.

 ### Data access layer
 Start at the bottom with your data access layer